onlysdesign-ui/buddy-moving/README.md

-BuddyMoving is a product-design copilot that turns a task description into a structured analysis (audience, metrics, risks, questions, scenarios, and approaches) by calling an AI gateway from a lightweight Node/Express backend and serving a Vite/React frontend.
+BuddyMoving is a product-design copilot that turns a task description into a structured analysis (audience, metrics, risks, questions, scenarios, and approaches) by calling OpenAI from a lightweight Node/Express backend and serving a static frontend (GitHub Pages) or the optional Vite build.

 **Live demo (Render):** https://buddy-moving.onrender.com